devtoguk/milestone-3-THINGS-TO-DO/DEPLOYMENT.md

 ### Create the required MongoDB collections.
 1. Login to your MongoDB account
 2. Create a cluster and then a database.
-3. Create 2 collections in the database: users and activities
+3. Create two collections in the database: users and activities

 ### Create AWS S3 Image Bucket
 1. Login to AWS S3 and create a new S3 bucket for image storage.